Configuring the WaterkenTM server

 holds project specific Java class files

 This folder is expected to contain an entry for each project.
-For example, the Waterken server includes a project named "example", so the code/ folder includes a sub-folder named example/bin/.
+For example, in the default configuration, the code folder is the root folder of the Waterken server installation and it contains a sub-folder named example/bin/ for a project named "example".

-By default, the server will assume the current working directory should be used as the code/ folder.
-The other folders are then expected to be in immediate sub-folders.
+By default, the server will assume the current working directory is the code folder.
+The config folder is then expected to be an immediate sub-folder named config/.
 This folder layout is the one created when you unpack the waterken-server distribution.

 This default folder layout can be customized using Java system properties.
 A Java system property can be defined using a "-D" option to the java command used to start a JVM.